 “We have this extraordinary ability to get people out.
-For example, we said we wanted to have a national conversation about reconciliation and we were able to organise three or four hundred of these events to be held around the country simultaneously.
+For example, we said we wanted to have a national conversation about reconciliation and we were able to organize three or four hundred of these events to be held around the country simultaneously.
 The next step is to make that more permanent.”

 Social networks the next phase

 If the 2004 US election campaign was about online activism, the 2008 Presidential election was a resounding endorsement of the power of social networking.
-However, Heimans warns that single-purpose social networks around a political candidate or a company are vastly different to general-purpose networks like Facebook and MySpace.
+However, Heimans warns that single-purpose social networks around a political candidate or a company are vastly different from general-purpose networks like Facebook and MySpace.

 “Barack Obama’s website is not really functioning as a social network in the sense that Facebook or MySpace are social networks,” he explains.